rogeramitchell/midwest-dreamin-17-building-react-apps/README.md

 ## Why use React?
 - Handles simple CRUD apps, data heavy pages
 - Large community of web devs + designers
-- `npm install` any packages to aid development
+- **`npm install`** any packages to aid development
-- Augment your CRM dev team with your website’s dev team
+- Augment your CRM dev team with your website’s dev team or agency
-- Drop into a Visualforce page now, Lightning Component later
+- Drop into a Visualforce page now, Lightning Component or App later
 - Keep UI the same when switching out the backend

 ## Why not use React?
-- React is not maintained by Salesforce, bugs can happen
+- React is not maintained by Salesforce, bugs happen
-- Lack of “metadata awareness” when logic baked into JS
+- Lack of “metadata awareness” when logic exists in JS
-- Existing team has learning curve, hiring is more difficult
+- Existing team has learning curve
+- Hiring "framework of the day" devs is more difficult
-- Large amount of local tooling is (realistically) required
+- Large amount of local tooling is (really) required
-- Requires using third party components (or building your own)
+- Requires using third party components available on **npm** (or building your own)